Polina Eidelman, Ph.D.

 TRAINING AND QUALIFICATIONS

-I received my PhD from the University of California, Berkeley in 2011.
+I was trained as a clinical scientist and received my PhD from the University of California, Berkeley in 2011.
 I have been a licensed psychologist in California (license PSY25550) since 2013 and have also been licensed in Iowa (license 120477) since 2023.

 I have co-authored over 30 peer-reviewed articles and professional chapters, presented my research at national psychology and psychiatry conferences, and served as a peer reviewer for professional journals.
 I previously served as an assistant clinical professor in the Department of Psychology at the University of California, Berkeley.
-I am a member of the Association for Behavioral and Cognitive Therapies, the San Diego Psychological Association, and the Northern California CBT Network.
+I am a member of the Association for Behavioral and Cognitive Therapies, the Anxiety and Depression Association of America, the San Diego Psychological Association, and the Northern California CBT Network.
 I regularly attend workshops and trainings to enhance my knowledge and clinical skills.

 TREATMENT OUTCOMES